xamarinuniverse/XamarinUniversalLibrary/src/social-networks/contributing-guidelines.md

 > **Note:**
 >- If the community has less than 100 members, it will be validated that the group is active.
 If it is not active, the request will not be accepted.
+>- Officials pages need to have "Official" at the beginning in the name.

 ### Optional, but highly recommended